paulogarithm/workshop-lua-c/README.md

 I should be able to increment my variable stored in my adder object.
 This is how you would do it !

-1. Create a new userdata type
+1. Create a new userdata type:
 ```lua
 local adder = require("coolmodule")

 print(type(adder)) -- userdata
 ```